AvidityLabs/nexia/TEST_CASES.md

-# Test case 1: Test UserRetrieveUpdateAPIView
+# Test case 1: Test UserRetrieveUpdateAPIView (feature not requred at the moment)

 - [x]  Test if the user can retrieve their own information successfully using a GET request
 - []  Test if the user can update their own information successfully using a PATCH request with valid data